petterdaae/callmemaybe/README.md

 - Should not be possible to ignore function return types

 ### TODO
-- Make it possible to return functions and pass functions as arguments
-- Booleans
-- If
+- Negative numbers, subtraction and division
+- Add an extra parameter to functions to make recursion possible
 - Loop
 - Refactor
+- Characters, lists and strings
-- Strings & IO
+- IO
-- Typechecking
+- Make it possible to return functions and pass functions as arguments
 - Structs

 ### Resources